 Figure 1.9.
-Mile Marker 6 (Transition) Dissolved Oxygen (mg/L) measures over study period (2022)
+Mile Marker 6 (Transition) Dissolved Oxygen (mg/L) measures over study period (2023)

 This portion of the reservoir is completely mixed in the cooler months and stratified in summer.
-During those three months, we observed a strong enough stratification pattern for dissolved oxygen to reach levels below 4 mg/L. This suggests that not only is MM6 a transition area in the reservoir but that it may provide a good refuge for fish in the reservoir as the oxygen and temperature combination may provide better habitat in those months due to deteriorating conditions in the upper portions of the reservoir.
-The suggestion here is a combination of temperature and oxygen providing the refuge for fish.
+During those three months, we observed a strong enough stratification pattern for dissolved oxygen to reach levels below 4 mg/L with the exception of September where oxygen at depth reached near anoxic levels.
+This suggests that not only is MM6 a transition area in the reservoir but that it may provide a good refuge for fish in the reservoir as the oxygen and temperature combination may provide better habitat in those months of deteriorating conditions in the upper portions of the reservoir.
+The suggestion here is the combined conditions of temperature and oxygen in this region provide a site of refuge for fish.